HDFGroup/hdf-rest-api/Types/index.rst

 Array Types
 ===========

-Array types are used when it is desired for each element of a attribute or dataset to itself be a (typically small) array.
+Array types are used when it is desired for each element of an attribute or dataset to itself be a (typically small) array.

 To specify an array type, use the class ``H5T_ARRAY`` and provide the dimensions